Mahran-Yacoub/World-Map-Dijkstra/README.md

  # Description

-   ***This project is used to represent a world map in 2D way and give you the shortest available path between two countries depend on data that is stored in text files about countries and flights between countries using Dijkstra algorithm.***
+   ***This project is used to represent a world map in 2D way and give you the shortest available path between two countries depend on data that is stored in text files about countries and flights between countries using Dijkstra algorithm and then display the shortest path , details of the path and total distance***

   # Developer